Nextome/nextome.github.io/docs/sdk/ios/README.md

 ## Bonus 1: User Position
 If you need to show, user position on virtual map, follow this step to integrate compiled flutter framework into your project:

-1) open xworkspace and import our compiled flutter module, which you can find [here](https://gitlab.com/Nextome/nextome-ios-sdk/-/tree/master/flutter_map)
+1) open xworkspace and import our compiled flutter module, which you can find [here](https://github.com/Nextome/POD-Nextome-Sdk/releases/tag/1.2.0)
-2) Open flutter_map folder
+2) Download and open flutter_map.zip
 3) Choose configuration: Debug, Release, Profile
 4) drag & drop frameworks, into main workspace
 5) check "Copy items if needed" into alert windows